-The College Counselors primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinate the school's administration of college admissions-related testing, such as the PSAT.
-The Counselor also works closely with the Office Manager to maintain official transcripts for students.
+The College Counseling Lead is Susan Ruby.
+She and Mr. Curley primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinate the school's administration of college admissions-related testing, such as the PSAT.
+The Lead Counselor also works closely with the Office Manager to maintain official transcripts for students.